Click to start searching

 Your community organisation has an annual turnover under $150,000

-Even if you are not 'required' to be registered, your organisation may decide to voluntarily register for GST if it is a charity or carrying on an enterprise.
+Even if you are not 'required' to be registered, your organisation may decide to voluntarily register for GST if it is carrying on an enterprise.

 Before registering voluntarily, you need to decide whether the administrative burden of complying with GST reporting obligations outweighs the benefits.